OfficeDev/Office-Add-in-samples/Samples/dynamic-dpi/readme.md

 ## Prerequisites

-- Visual Studio 2017 or later
+- Visual Studio 2017 or later with the following workloads
+    - .NET desktop development
+    - Desktop development with C++
+    - Office/SharePoint development
-    - latest version of Windows SDK (not you may have to retarget steps to do so)
+    - latest version of Windows SDK
+    > **Note:** Some samples may not compile because they might target an older Windows SDK.
+If this happens you can right-click the solution and choose **Retarget solution**.
+Then choose the version of the Windows SDK you have installed.
-- An Office 365 account which you can get by joining the Office 365 Developer Program that includes a free 1 year subscription to Office 365.
+- An Office 365 account which you can get by joining the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.
-- Many of the samples use the **Developer** tab in Microsoft Excel.
+> **Note:** Many of the samples use the **Developer** tab in Microsoft Excel.
 If you haven't enabled the **Developer** tab, follow these instructions in the article [Show the Developer tab](https://support.office.com/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45)

 ## Solution